 Cost: How much can you afford to spend on your CNC machine?
-Some are more expensive than others.
+Some cnc machines cost more than others.
 Some will require more software or tooling than others, which adds additional expense.
-Get a real honest assesment of the level of cost you’re willing to deal with for the project.
+Get a real honest assessment of the level of cost you’re willing to deal with for your Hobby CNC project.

 Difficulty: Close behind cost will be a realistic assessment of the skills you can bring to the table in building your machine.
 Some machines will be much easier to build than others.
 Some will be happier with tolerances that are a little looser and easier to achieve.
 Strong woodworking versus strong metalworking skills will affect your choices too.

 Time: Given enough time, you can manage to build almost anything.
 But how much time can you realistically devote to the project?
 How much of your interest revolves around creating the machine itself versus using the machine after it is done?
 Consider that it may be a good idea to go all the way through getting a simpler machine working before graduating to your ultimate CNC project.
 You will have learned a lot on the simpler machine and you’ll be that much more ready to tackle a complex machine.